Overview

 Implementation Guidance

-2. Holders (wallet applications) should present a disclosure selection UI grouping claims by data classification.
-Special category claims should require explicit confirmation.
+2. Holders (wallet applications) should present a disclosure selection UI distinguishing always-disclosed claims from selectively disclosable ones.
+Inherently sensitive claims (assessment scores, vulnerability indices) should require explicit confirmation.
+When in doubt, default to selectively disclosable to err on the side of privacy.

 3. Verifiers should request only the claims they need.
-A request for special_category claims should include a justification (e.g., audit authority reference).
+A request for inherently sensitive claims should include a justification (e.g., audit authority reference).

-4. The build pipeline outputs data classification values in vocabulary.json under each property's data_classification field.
-Wallet and verifier implementations can consume this programmatically to auto-configure disclosure policies.
+4. The build pipeline outputs property metadata in vocabulary.json.
+Wallet and verifier implementations should use the credential type definitions in this document to configure disclosure policies.